Sydney-Informatics-Hub/Somatic-ShortV/README.md

          nohup sh gatk4_pon_check_sample_parallel.sh /path/to/cohort.config 2> /dev/null &

-   If there are tasks to re-run from step 1 (check by `wc -l Inputs/gatk_pon_missing.inputs`, re-run failed tasks.
-After adjusting <project> and compute resource requests (usually one node normal node is sufficient):
+   If there are tasks to re-run from step 1 (check number of tasks to re-run using `wc -l Inputs/gatk_pon_missing.inputs`), re-run the failed tasks.
+After adjusting <project> and compute resource requests (usually one node normal node is sufficient) in `gatk4_pon_missing_run_parallel.pbs`, submit the job by:

          qsub gatk4_pon_missing_run_parallel.pbs